 - Has demonstrated research independence and an ability to secure funding to support research in this field over time.

 - Has engaged in efforts to communicate and disseminate research results widely through both traditional and nontraditional means including journal articles, presentations, internet venues or other media.

-- Has inspired and encouraged other efforts in research in this field through the collaborative nature of theie work.
+- Has inspired and encouraged other efforts in research in this field through the collaborative nature of their work.

 Self-nominations will be accepted, and must include:

-- 1-2 page statement outlining the reasons for nominating the candidate for consideration for this award
+- Statement (up to 1,000 words) outlining the reasons for nominating the candidate for consideration for this award

 - The candidate’s curriculum vitae